-The U.S. Environmental Protection Agency's (EPA's) AERMOD computer code is used to estimate atmospheric dispersion of the released radioactive materials in the immediate vicinity of the demolition activities.
+The U.S. Environmental Protection Agency's (EPA's) AERMOD computer code is used to estimate atmospheric dispersion and deposition of the released radioactive materials in the immediate vicinity of the demolition activities.
 The modeling is conducted to be inclusive of the weather conditions that are possible (i.e., uses full annual cycles of meteorological data) and representative of the expected demolition period (i.e., models the hours of the day that demolition activities will occur).
-The derived air concentrations (DAC) are modeled for an array of receptors covering the site fenceline and air monitoring stations.
-Peak values of air concentrations are evaluated, with modeling results reported as time-integrated incremental air concentrations in DAC-hours.